Article I – Name and Objectives

 An application which has received a negative vote by the Board may be presented by one of the applicant’s endorsers at the next Annual Meeting of the Club and the Club may elect such applicant by a favorable vote of 75% of the members present.

-Section 4.
-TERMINATION OF MEMBERSHIP.
+Section 6.
+TERMINATION OF MEMBERSHIP or ASSOCIATE STATUS.
 Memberships may be terminated:

-- by lapsing.
-A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid after October first.
+- Lapsing.
+A membership will be considered as lapsed and automatically terminated if such member’s dues remain unpaid after July 1st.
+However, the Board may grant an additional period of time in meritorious cases.

-- by expulsion.
-A membership may be terminated by expulsion as provided in Article VI of these Bylaws.
+- Expulsion.
+A membership may be terminated by expulsion as provided for in Article VI of these Bylaws

 Article II – Meetings

 Section 2.
 SPECIAL CLUB MEETINGS.
-Special Club meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail, and shall be called by the Secretary upon receipt of a petition signed by 10% of the members of the Club who are in good standing.
-Such a meeting shall be held at such place, date and hour as may be designated by the Board of Directors.
-Written notice of such meeting shall be mailed by the Secretary at least 30 days prior to the meeting.
-The notice of the meeting shall state the purpose of the meeting and no other club business may be transacted.
-The quorum for such a meeting shall be 10% of the full members in good standing.
+Special Club meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or by electronic communication.
+Special Club meetings shall also be called by the Secretary upon receipt of a petition signed by 10% of the Voting Members of the Club.
+Such meeting shall be held at such place, date and hour as designated by the Board of Directors.
+Notice of such meeting shall be communicated to the membership by the Secretary at least 30 days prior to the meeting.
+The notice of the meeting shall state the purpose of the meeting and that no other club business may be transacted.
+The quorum for such a meeting shall be 10% of the Voting Members.

 Section 3.
 BOARD MEETINGS.
 The first meeting of the Board shall be held immediately following the Annual Meeting and election.
-Other meetings of the Board of Directors shall be held at such times and places as are designated by the President or by a majority vote of the entire Board.
-Written notice of such other meetings shall be mailed by the Secretary to each member of the Board at least 14 days prior to the date of the meeting.
-The quorum for a Board meeting shall be a majority of the Board voting in person or by mail.
+Other meetings of the Board, both regular and special, shall be held at such times and places as are designated by the President or by a majority vote of the entire Board.
+Written notice of such meetings shall be communicated by the Secretary to each member of the Board at least one (1) day prior to the date of the meeting.
+The quorum for a Board meeting shall be a majority of the Board.

 Section 4.
 The Board of Directors may conduct meetings in person, by videoconference or by teleconference.
 It may conduct its business at meetings or by mail, e-mail or telephone calls in accordance with AKC policy (2/2001; revised 4/2003).
 E-mail may not be used when a secret ballot is called for, but may be used for all other types of business provided that: 1) every Board member is provided with a means to participate; 2) the identity of each individual participating is verified; 3) a mechanism is in place to ensure all eligible Board members are participating; and 4) each year, all Board members agree to participate in this manner.